We research & explore the coolest ghost towns & historic locations in Ohio!

 Classification: small town

-In 1815 Samuel Perin (1785 – 1865) from Massachusetts & his wife Mary (Simpkins) Perin (1789 – 1851) settled in the area & had nine children.
+In 1815 Samuel Perin (1785 – 1865) from Massachusetts & Mary (Simpkins) Perin (1789 – 1851) settled in the area & had nine children.
 They were married in New York in 1804.
 Samuel was a veteran of the War Of 1812 & a Freemason.
 He built a saw mill & a grist mill in 1815 & a distillery in 1826.
-Samuel was the Clermont County Commissioner from 1825 – 1830.
-He also built a mill for Dr. Richard Allison who settled the nearby town of Owensville.
+Samuel was the Clermont County commissioner from 1825 – 1830.
 Samuel & Mary prospered well as pioneers & accumulated 1500 acres of land in Miami & Union Township.